krishnap25/mauve/docs/source/index.rst

 MAUVE: Measuring the Gap Between Neural Text and Human Text
 ==================================================================================

-MAUVE is a library built on PyTorch and HuggingFace Transformers to measure the gap between neural text and human text with the eponymous MAUVE measure, introduced in `this paper <https://arxiv.org/pdf/2102.01454.pdf>`_, which is presented as an oral at NeurIPS 2021.
+This is a library built on PyTorch and HuggingFace Transformers to measure the gap between neural text and human text with the MAUVE measure, introduced in `this NeurIPS 2021 paper <https://arxiv.org/pdf/2102.01454.pdf>`_ (Outstanding Paper Award) and a deeper dive in `this paper <https://arxiv.org/pdf/2212.14578.pdf>`_.

-MAUVE summarizes both Type I and Type II errors measured softly using Kullback–Leibler (KL) divergences.
+MAUVE is computed using the Kullback–Leibler (KL) divergences between the two distributions of text in a quantized embedding space of a large language model.
+MAUVE can identify differences in quality arising from model sizes and decoding algorithms.

+MAUVE is now also available via `HuggingFace Evaluate <https://huggingface.co/spaces/evaluate-metric/mauve>`_.

 .. image:: ../fig/mauve.png
    :width: 100 %